 Symptoms of diabetes are:

 These symptoms usually appear over a few days to weeks.
-Sometimes people notice symptoms after an illness, such as the flu.
+Sometimes people notice symptoms after an illness, like the flu.
 They may think that the diabetes symptoms are because of the flu, so they don't seek medical care soon enough.

-If a person waits too long to get medical care, he or she may get symptoms of diabetic ketoacidosis.
+If you wait too long to get medical care, you may get diabetic ketoacidosis, which is very dangerous.
 Symptoms of this problem include:

 How is type 1 diabetes diagnosed?